smeea/vdb/README.md

 VDB consist of two components communicating with each other.

 ### FRONTEND
-Serve the UI, accessible with any modern browser, using:
+Serve the UI for the modern browsers, using:
 ```
    Node.js (tested on v16)
    ReactJS